Paradise Jam

-The U.S. Virgin Islands Paradise Jam is a NCAA college basketball tournament that takes place annually in late November.
+The U.S. Virgin Islands Paradise Jam is an NCAA college basketball tournament that takes place annually in late November.
 The men's tournament typically takes place the week before Thanksgiving, with the women's tournament occurring during Thanksgiving week.
-It is held in St. Thomas at the Sports and Fitness Center on the campus of the University of the Virgin Islands.
-Colorado State is the defending men's champion.
-Texas A&M and Arizona are the defending women's champions in the Reef and Island divisions, respectively.
+It is held at the Elridge Wilburn Blake Sports and Fitness Center on the campus of the University of the Virgin Islands in Charlotte Amalie, Saint Thomas, U. S. Virgin Islands.
+Liberty is the defending men's champion.
+Kansas and Florida State are the defending women's champions in the Island and Reef divisions, respectively.

 Format

 Paradise Jam began in 2000 as a women's basketball tournament; a men's tournament was added the following year.
 In its current format, both tournaments feature eight teams that each play three games.

 Men's format

 The men's tournament was introduced in 2001 with a six-team, three-game group play format.
 In 2006, the tournament was expanded to eight teams and a bracket format was adopted.
 All teams play three games in the tournament, with the final day's games determining the tournament standings: a championship game, third-place game, fifth-place game, and seventh-place game are all played.